 Is there anything else I should know?

-Levels of anti-LKM-1 are not closely related to the severity of a person's symptoms or to their prognosis.
+Levels of anti-LKM-1 are not closely related to the severity of a person's symptoms or to that person's prognosis.
 Levels may vary over time.

 Those with type 2 autoimmune hepatitis may also have other autoimmune disorders, such as diabetes or thyroiditis.

-People with chronic hepatitis C may sometimes develop a different type of anti-LKM-1 antibody.
+People with chronic hepatitis C may sometimes develop a different type of anti-LKM antibody, sometimes referred to as anti-LKM3.
 This type of antibody is not detected with the usual anti-LKM-1 test methods and is not typically tested for.

 What is being tested?